Gulpa Gaka anganya -Gaka Yawall Ngulla Yenbena Yorta Yorta Woka

-The Yorta Yorta case was dismissed on appeal to the High Court in December 2002, but the Yorta Yorta land justice struggle, 1860-2017.
+The Yorta Yorta Native Title Case YYNTC, was dismissed on appeal to the High Court in December 2002, dealing a bitter blow to the Yorta Yorta land justice struggle, 1860-2017.
 Being such resilient fighters for justice the Yorta Yorta bounced back on the political front and negotiated land justice and land management agreements with the Victorian State Government.
 They reasserted their inherent rights as the Traditional Owners of their ancestral lands and waters and were successful in achieving some justice in 2008-9.
-This was achieved, through the effective political campaign for National Parks and Joint Management Agreements of the Barmah-Millewa Forest Wetlands which is the heartland of their traditional territories.
-This remarkable story will be a key feature of this site and is used as an important resource for the teaching of Indigenous Studies and other cultural awareness education -see Yorta Yorta Struggle for Land Justice.
+This was achieved, through the effective political campaign for National Parks and Joint Management Agreements of the Barmah-Millewa Forest Wetlands, the heartland of Yorta Yorta traditional territories.
+This remarkable story is a key feature of this site and is used as an important resource for the teaching of Indigenous Studies and other cultural awareness education -see Yorta Yorta Struggle for Land Justice.

 Teaching Oncountry Group: Academy of Sport Health & Education, Shepparton, 2011